By now, you’ve probably already seen this image from Scott Brinker.

 These are the microservice architectures of Netflix and Amazon, respectively.

 When you are using thousands of interconnected microservices, your architecture chart could become very complicated.
-The more workflow units you have and the more SaaS you use in your stack, the tougher it becomes to effectively display your customer journeys.
+The more workflow units you have and the more Marketing and Sales and CS SaaS you use in your stack, the tougher it becomes to effectively display your customer journeys.

 4. Data integrity